What to Bring to Universal Studios (+ Best Day Bag Tips)

 The short answer is, “Yes, but with a few things to consider.”

-First off, there are several rides at both Universal Studios and Islands of Adventure that do not allow any personal items (including backpacks) to be brought onto the ride.
+First off, several of the best rides at Universal Orlando do not allow any personal items (including backpacks) to be brought onto the ride.

 This requires an understanding of the Universal Orlando locker system so that you don’t have to frantically figure out where to store your backpack when you show up to get on a ride.